 “He said I sent mixed signals, and that he doesn’t have time for games — all because I didn’t drop everything and drop my panties.”

-He was with his friends, and I was with mine, so we kept touching base throughout the event.
 At the end of the night, he wanted to go home together, and I declined.

-Dear Red Flags:
+Dear Red Flag:

 Time out!
 Huddle up.
 This man just showed you who he is.
 Take a good, long look.